aeternity/protocol/AENS.md

 To prevent the entry from expiring a user can, at any point before reaching the expiration date, update the entry, which pushes the expiration date into the future by the time delta of the registration time and the update time, e.g. if a user posts an update one week after claiming their name, the expiration date gets pushed one week further into the future.
-The main motivation of this expiration date is to prevent situations where the private keys, which control the name, are lost making the name unusable as well.
+The main motivation of this expiration date is to prevent situations where the private keys, which control the name, are lost, making the name unusable as well.

 ## Specification